terrylinooo/mynote-admin/README.txt

 == Copyright ==

-Mynote Plugin, Copyright 2018 TerryL.in
+Mynote Admin, Copyright 2018 TerryL.in
-Mynote Plugin is distributed under the terms of the GNU GPL
+Mynote Admin is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by